 The other issue you should check for on your chicken’s feet is bumblefoot.
 Bumblefoot is an infection on the underside of their foot.
 It is fairly common, a chicken gets a cut on her foot and then is walking around in dirt and poop, you can see how that could easily lead to infection.
 In it’s early stages, it will look like a black or brown scab on the bottom of the foot, sometimes accompanied by redness or swelling.
 The chicken might be limping or sitting a lot to stay off her feet.
 She may have lost interest in eating because it’s painful to stand.
 You want to catch this in it’s early stages, as the infection advances it can get in their bloodstream and lead to death.
 The infection forms a pus filled abscess on the foot (the black scab).

 The first step in treating this is to remove the abscess.
-Assemble Vetericyn spray, Vetrap bandages & gauze pads, antibiotic ointment, and a surgical scalpel.
-Soak the chicken’s feet in warm water for about 10 minutes to loosen the tissue.
+Assemble Epson salt, Vetericyn spray, Vetrap bandages & gauze pads, gloves, and antibiotic ointment.
+Soak the chicken’s feet in warm water with Epson salt for about 10 minutes to loosen the tissue.
 Use gloves to prevent spreading further infection between the two of you.
 Spray the area liberally with Vetericyn, wiggle the black scabbed abscess.
-In early stages the abscess will only be lightly attached and you may be able to wiggle/pull it out.
+In early stages the abscess will only be lightly attached and you may be able to wiggle/pull the infection kernel out.
 Deeper abscesses will be more firmly attached and will require surgical removal.
-If you feel confident with the scalpel, you can cut it out.
+If you feel confident with the scalpel, you can cut it out (there are dozens of videos on how to do this on youtube).
 If not, it’s best to consult with a vet.
 In either event, once the abscess is out, it will bleed.
 Slather the area with an antibiotic ointment and cover with a clean gauze pad and wrap with Vetrap.
-Change the bandages daily for about a week or until the area is healed, applying more Vetericyn or antibiotic ointment at each changing.
+Change the bandages daily, reapplying Vetricyn & antibiotic ointment for about a week or until the area is healed.

 Luckily I was able to wiggle out the abscess from Abigail’s foot.
 She actually had one on each foot, both about 1/2 inch deep.
 I’m sure this was painful, and having an infection can cause lethargy and lack of appetite.
 Surprisingly she was not limping at all, this just goes to show you how well chickens can mask pain.
 Not eating and drinking enough was leading to runny stools.
 She is comfortably recovering in the hospital coop, and getting electrolytes and plenty of mealworm treats 🙂 Now if she would just leave her bandages alone…..